Anthonymcqueen21/Pong-Game/README.md

 # Pong
-This is the Game of Pong.
+This is a version the Game of Pong.